rdey/graphql-bundle-fork/docs/events/index.md

   {
     "data": {"foo": "bar"},
     "extensions": {
-      "credits": "This api was powered by \"OverblogGraphQLBundle\"."
+      "credits": "This api was powered by \"RedeyeGraphQLBundle\"."
     }
   }
   ```